Q4 2013 Sees Significant Click and Impression Growth Across Retail Sector

-To uncover key trends of Q4 2012, the agency extracted client data from search engine advertising tools.
-The sample included advertisers who had fifteen consecutive months of data with The Search Agency and an established and stable business model from Q4 2011 to Q4 2012.
+To uncover key trends of Q4 2013, The Search Agency extracted client data from search engine advertising tools.
+The sample included advertisers who had fifteen consecutive months of data with The Search Agency and an established and stable business model from Q4 2012 to Q4 2013.
 All results are based on U.S. campaigns only.
-Our findings and forecasts are based on year-over-year (YoY) and quarter-over-quarter (QoQ) analyses on aggregated client data that includes:
+Our findings and forecasts are based on year-over-year (YoY) and quarter-over-quarter (QoQ) analyses on aggregated client data.
+Here are some of our key findings:

 Read your free copy today!